 These Rules and Regulations may be periodically amended by the Commissioner of the Department of Public Works in accordance with the procedures outlined in Ch.
 29-149 of Newton’s Stormwater Management and Erosion Control Ordinance, hereinafter referenced as the Stormwater Management Ordinance.

 Waivers.
 The Commissioner of Public Works, as delegated to the City Engineer may waive strict compliance with any of the requirements of the City of Newton Stormwater Management and Erosion Control Rules and Regulations (hereinafter referenced as the Stormwater Management Rules and Regulations), if it finds that strict application of some of the requirements is unnecessary or impracticable because of the size or character of the development project or because of the natural conditions at the site.
 Waivers may only be granted for projects disturbing less than 1 acre of land.
-Any Applicant requesting a waiver must submit a written request for such a waiver.
+Any applicant requesting a waiver must submit a written request for such a waiver.
 Such a request shall be accompanied by an explanation and documentation supporting the waiver request.

 SECTION 2: PURPOSE

 The City’s stormwater management system is strained by increased volumes of runoff from more frequent and higher intensity storms.
 Compounding the issue is a trend of increasing impervious areas and elevated grades around new structures limiting natural infiltration.
-Further, stormwater runoff from impervious surfaces is the greatest source of pollution to Newton’s ponds, lake and waterways.
+Further, stormwater runoff from impervious surfaces is the greatest source of pollution to Newton’s ponds, lake, and waterways.
 Development proposals provide an inconsistent level of detail, making review and analysis challenging.

 The purpose of these regulations is to clarify administration of Newton’s Stormwater Management Ordinance, in order to achieve its objectives to: